muzmu/jonah/README.md

 - Ensure transparent build processes
   - All network connection will be recorded
-  - All file access and modification will be recorded
+  - All file access and modification (read and write) will be recorded
 - Provide reviewable documentation from the build process
   - All data mentioned will be formatted into an attestation form
 - Allow for efficient audits of the build process
-  - The attestation form will be encrypted with public/private key system
   - The form will be attached to the built container image as an artifact

 ## Solution Concept: